Chapter 5:

 He didn’t look up.
 “Maybe I am.”

-“Not yet.”
 He finally looked at me.
-His eyes were bloodshot too much whiskey, not enough sleep.
-Or maybe the other way around.
+His eyes were bloodshot too much whiskey, too little sleep, maybe too much remembering.

 “Correct.”

 He blinked.
-For a second, I saw something flicker behind his eyes it was not surprise, but memory.
+For a moment something flickered behind his eyes not surprise, but memory.

 “I don’t know,” he said finally.